cbrennanpoole/preamble-project/README.md

 ### IT and the [Digital Skills Gap](https://www.mckinsey.com/~/media/McKinsey/Featured%20Insights/Future%20of%20Organizations/Skill%20shift%20Automation%20and%20the%20future%20of%20the%20workforce/MGI-Skill-Shift-Automation-and-future-of-the-workforce-May-2018.ashx)
 ---

-***Cloud Services, IT, and Machine Learning  are developing at break-neck speeds while driving faster growth and efficiency for businesses and society, but there is a lack of digital skills in the workforce.***
+    Cloud Services, IT, and Machine Learning  are developing at break-neck speeds while driving faster growth and efficiency for businesses and society, but there is a lack of digital skills in the workforce.

 #### CITE SEEING
 ---
-> *Competition for high-skill workers will increase, while displacement will be concentrated mainly on low-skill workers, continuing a
-> trend that has exacerbated income inequality and reduced middle-wage jobs.* [Mckinsey.com quoting from matrials by the World Economic Forum](https://www.mckinsey.com/industries/public-sector/our-insights/inequality-a-persisting-challenge-and-its-implications)
+    Competition for high-skill workers will increase, while displacement will be concentrated mainly on low-skill workers, continuing a trend that has exacerbated income inequality and reduced middle-wage jobs.
+[Mckinsey.com quoting from matrials by the World Economic Forum](https://www.mckinsey.com/industries/public-sector/our-insights/inequality-a-persisting-challenge-and-its-implications)
 ---

-> The US needs more workers and needs to do a better job of educating, preparing, and retraining the potential workers it already has to > ensure that all Americans are positioned to prosper in the face of future economic competition.
-Critically, workforce advantages the  > US once enjoyed can only be rebuilt by better accessing the full diversity of our available talent— including from groups whose       > potential contributions the US has failed to fully support and cultivate in the past.
+    The US needs more workers and needs to do a better job of educating, preparing, and retraining the potential workers it already has to ensure that all Americans are positioned to prosper in the face of future economic competition.
+Critically, workforce advantages the  US once enjoyed can only be rebuilt by better accessing the full diversity of our available talent— including from groups whose       > potential contributions the US has failed to fully support and cultivate in the past.
 [Growing the American Work Force from the Committee for Economic Development](https://www.ced.org/reports/growing-the-american-workforce)
 ---
-MORE!

 ### Recidivism / Reentry
 ---